-Certificate of Completion: Business Information Worker: Communication Skills

-The Business Information Worker Communication Skills program is designed to provide students with the knowledge and skills needed to be successful in a workplace environment, including communication, problem-solving and customer service skills.
-The program provides students with business writing principles and techniques, job advancement skills, and an overview of employee responsibilities and employer expectations.
+Certificate of Completion: Business Information Worker: Communication Skills principles and techniques, job advancement skills, and an overview of employee responsibilities and employer expectations.
 Topics include business vocabulary, dictionary usage, overview of office environments, roles and responsibilities, workplace ethics, critical thinking skills, teamwork, records management, application processes and interview skills.
 Students who successfully complete the program can use the skills learned in a variety of jobs including customer service representative, receptionist, and office support worker.
 This program also serves as a foundation for additional training in a more advanced level of office and administrative support positions.